grz0zrg/fas/README.md

 To communicate with FAS with a custom client, there is only five type of packets to handle, the first byte of the packet is the packet identifier, below is the expected data for each packets

-**Note** : synth settings packet must be sent before sending any frames, otherwise the frames received are simply ignored.
+**Note** : synth settings packet must be sent before sending any frames, otherwise the received frames are ignored.

 Synth settings, packet identifier 0 :
 ```c